 A corporate app store will provide all the authorized software your employees will need.
 This will help reduce the incidence of unauthorized software/ shadow IT being installed on your network, leading to reduced security threats.

-Improve License Compliance
+Improve Software License Compliance

+A corporate app store helps to improve the process of software license management.
 Having more people using the software than you have licenses for is a common problem.
 In many organizations, this only comes to light when they are audited by their software vendor.
 By then it is too late and they end up with an unexpected true-up bill and also, potentially, a non-compliance fine.

 It would be better if both the issue and re-harvesting of licenses was controlled from the outset to ensure non-compliance does not happen.
 A corporate app store will ensure that a license is only issued to a person requesting if you have one available, which will prevent non-compliance of under-licensing.